-- What it means for teams: Can be used to predict customer behavior or segment customers into groups, based on past data.
+- What it means for teams: Can be used to predict customer behaviour or segment customers into groups, based on past data.

 Transformers are a type of deep learning model, and are especially useful for processing language.
 They’re really good at understanding the context of words in a sentence because they create their outputs based on sequential data (like an ongoing conversation), not just individual data points (like a sentence without context).
 The name “transformer” comes from the way they can transform input data (like a sentence) into output data (like a translation of the sentence).

-- What it means for customers: Businesses can enhance the customer service experience with personalized AI chatbots.
-These can analyze past behavior and provide personalized product recommendations.
+- What it means for customers: Businesses can enhance the customer service experience with personalised AI chatbots.
+These can analyse past behaviour and provide personalised product recommendations.
 They also generate automated (but human-feeling) responses, supporting a more engaging form of communication with customers.

 - What it means for teams: Transformers help your team generate customer-facing content, and power chatbots that can handle basic customer interactions.
 Transformers can also perform sophisticated sentiment analysis on customer feedback, helping you respond to customer needs.

-Unsupervised learning is the process of letting AI find hidden patterns in your data without any guidance.
-This is all about allowing the computer to explore and discover interesting relationships within the data.
+Unsupervised learning is letting AI find hidden patterns in your data without any guidance.
+This is all about allowing the computer to explore and discover interesting things on its own.
 Imagine you have a big bag of mixed-up puzzle pieces, but you don’t have the picture on the box to refer to, so you don’t know what you’re making.
 Unsupervised learning is like figuring out how the pieces fit together, looking for similarities or groups without knowing what the final picture will be.

-- What it means for teams: The ability to get valuable insights and a new understanding of complex data.
+- What it means for teams: Teams get valuable insights and a new understanding of complex data.
 It enables teams to discover new patterns, trends, or anomalies that may have been overlooked, leading to better decision-making and strategic planning.
-This enhances productivity and drives innovation within the organization.
+This enhances productivity and drives innovation within the organisation.

 - What it means for customers: Better-trained models create more usable programs, improving the overall user experience.

-- What it means for teams: Can be used to ensure that a model predicting customer behavior or segmenting customers will work as intended.
+- What it means for teams: Can be used to ensure that a model predicting customer behaviour or segmenting customers will work as intended.